laspy/laspy/doc/source/tut_background.rst

 ======================  ==================================

     .. note::
-        Where there exist discrepencies between the use of point fields between LAS versions, we will assume that the more recent version is used.
+        Where there exist discrepancies between the use of point fields between LAS versions, we will assume that the more recent version is used.
 For example, the original 1.0 specification used a point field called *"File Marker"*, which was generally neglected.
 We will therefore use the more recent *"User Data"* nomenclature.